XistGG/UnrealXistTools/README.md

 With this script, I can break the 800k+ files into batches and submit those, which works great.

+Supports the `-Debug` flag, add it to any command to gain more insight.

 See `-Help` for Usage.

 # P4Info.ps1